A Classic Tented Safari Revealing the Wildest Side of Remote Botswana

 Days 8 & 9: Okavango Delta—Abu Private Concession

-Transfer by light aircraft to Seba Camp, set in the private Abu Concession bordering the vast Moremi Game Reserve within a dry-ground section of the Okavango Delta.
+Transfer by light aircraft to Seba Camp, set within a dry-ground section of the Okavango Delta in the private Abu Concession bordering the vast Moremi Game Reserve.
 The camp is designed to blend into the ancient riverine forest that surrounds it, shaded by majestic hardwood trees such as sycamore fig and leadwood.
 Overlooking a perennial lagoon with prolific birdlife and resident pods of hippo, Seba enjoys a wildlife-rich setting.
-We explore the environs beyond camp on wildlife drives, nature walks and mokoro rides (water levels and safety permitting), expecting to spot lion, territorial leopard, large herds of buffalo and ever-present elephant, as well as general hoofed game including giraffe, zebra, red lechwe and impala.
+We explore the environs beyond camp on wildlife drives, nature walks and mokoro rides (water levels and safety permitting), expecting to spot lion, territorial leopard, large buffalo herds and ever-present elephant, as well as general hoofed game including giraffe, zebra, red lechwe and impala.

 Day 10: Maun / Depart